Outside Account Executive

 Job Summary:

-Identifies and develops new business opportunities; keeps and grows existing client relationships; offers solutions that help clients achieve their business goals; closes business; meets set sales target.
+Identifies and develops new business opportunities; keeps and grows existing client relationships; offers solutions that help clients achieve their business goals; closes business; meets set sales targets.

 Responsibilities

-• Identifies and solicits new business; builds and maintains a full pipeline of sales prospects.
+• Identifies and solicits new business through prospecting and cold calling; builds and maintains a full pipeline of sales prospects.

-• Services and grows relationships in existing base of clients.
+• Services and grows relationships in existing client base.

 • Identifies client/agency needs and develops persuasive proposals to meet needs and opportunities.

-• Delivers effective sales presentations.
+• Delivers creative and effective sales presentations.

 • Steers clients based on market, platform and station information.